cantti/tagselecta/docs/docs/01-intro.md

 - `find` command to find files by metadata (CLI only)
 - Recursive directory scanning
 - Macros support
-- Previw of changes before applying them
+- Preview of changes before applying them
 - Tree view of files
+- Command history and autocompletion